How Long Is a Typical Administrative Assistant Degree Program?

 Associate's Degree for Administrative Assistants

 Individuals seeking a career as an administrative assistant may benefit from earning an associate's degree.
-According to MSN's Moneycentral, graduates of an associate's degree program in business can increase their lifetime incomes by almost $93,000 over that of high school graduates.
-Other benefits of an associate's degree include higher entry-level pay, increased possibilities for career advancement and more challenging job opportunities.
+Benefits of an associate's degree include higher entry-level pay, increased possibilities for career advancement and more challenging job opportunities.
+Once employed, administrative assistants can earn specialized certification, such as the Certified Legal Secretary Specialist distinction, depending on where they work.

 An associate's degree is frequently referred to as a two-year degree, but the length of time it takes to complete this degree can depend on the number of courses that you take, whether or not you pursue opportunities for field experience and whether or not you attend school full time or part time.